JiabinS/Wind-Power-Calculator/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## Sample Report

-Included for additonal context; example of a report that could be produced with this tool.

 ## License